What Will A Reconstructed Notre Dame Look Like? The Answer Is Up For Debate

 In June, clergy put on their vestments and hardhats to celebrate the first Mass in Notre Dame after the fire.
 The service was closed to the public, but spectators still gathered at police barriers outside the cathedral.

 Elodie Cuenca came from Versailles to see the damage with her own eyes.
 She is ambivalent about drastically changing the aesthetic of Notre Dame, a symbol of Paris and "one of the best masterpieces of architecture and all the craftsman skills," she said.
-"We should consider the times we're living in, but maybe we shouldn't make a mix with modern architecture, to respect the past," Cuenca said.
+"We should consider the times we're living in, but maybe we shouldn't make a mix with modern architecture, to respect the past."

 Parisian Karl Garzuel is also wary of drastic change and worries that adding new architectural features might change the spirit of Notre Dame.